CHAKOTAY99/CPS3230_Assignment_1/README.md

 So this source agreed with my attempt to not write to the database.

 In fact talking to the database is a bad unit test

+As of 15/11/2019 I have decided to allow Task 2 tests to remain and not add mocks now.
+Its because the tests written under Task 2 are to be simple and easy to understand and test.
+They do break good principles of testing as they interact with the database which I do not agree with.
+It has been decided to allow these glaring issues so that the code can be refactored in Part 3 of this assignment.

+CurrencyDatabaseHelperTest: These tests have been separated from the others because they have different requirements in order to run.
+These tests are all for the init() method which tests the initial file at the start of the program.
+It retrieves the names located in the currencies.txt file to start the initial tests.

+Sticking with the naming convention taken with the tests, each name provides a clear goal to what the test is to achieve.